 In fact, with so many great places to hike, it can feel like a challenge to know where to go with your family.
-That’s where Crème de la Crème of Thornton comes in.
+That’s where Crème de la Crème of Lone Tree comes in.
 We’ve put together this list of some of the best places to hike near Thornton to get you started.

 Rocky Mountain Arsenal National Wildlife Refuge

 Rocky Mountain Arsenal National Wildlife Refuge is the place to go if you’re looking for a family hike close to home.
 You can escape into nature and check out native wildlife with the kiddos — including bison, prairie dogs, coyotes, and deer, not to mention waterfowl, raptors, and plenty of songbirds.
 In addition to hiking, the wildlife refuge also offers an ideal spot for seasonal catch-and-release fishing, archery, and more.

 The 11-mile Wildlife Drive makes it easy to connect with hiking trails or take things easy when the kids need a break.
 Parking lots near trail heads along the way connect to 20 miles of trails ideal for hiking.
 Some trails are open to bicycles as well.
 It’s free to visit the Rocky Mountain Arsenal Wildlife Refuge, and the refuge is open from sunrise to sunset.

 What’s better than a family day of hiking?
 A family day of hiking that includes dinosaurs, of course!
 That’s right, just a short drive from Thornton sits Dinosaur Ridge, a famous paleontological and geological spot where you can enjoy the great outdoors where dinos once roamed.